Testing the Heterotic String with the Axion-Photon Coupling: Discussion and phenomenological implications

 A prototypical situation where the threshold corrections are large, but still (slightly) subdominant with respect to the tree-level contribution is shown in Figure \ref{fig:ParameterSpace_with_threshold_correction}.
 As this example illustrates, in models where the one-loop string threshold corrections are smaller than $\sim 75\%$ of the tree-level contribution, the ALPs $\theta_2 , \varphi$ have a $g_{a\gamma}/m_{a}$ smaller than the QCD axion prediction, even if $m_{\rm susy}$ is close to the KK scale and $\alpha_{\rm GUT}\sim 1/37$.

 Summarizing, we have obtained the important result that the \textit{tree-level} estimates in Figure~\ref{fig:ParameterSpace} are conservative upper bounds to the ratio $g_{\theta_2\gamma}/m_{\theta_2}$ and $g_{\varphi\gamma}/m_{\varphi}$ for each of the values of $m_{\rm susy}$ and $\alpha_{\rm GUT}$.
-Any of the mechanisms addressing the issue of the gauge coupling unification in perturbatively controlled models with non-standard $U(1)_Y$ decrease the leading order predictions for $g_{a\gamma}/m_a$.
+Any of the mechanisms addressing the issue of the gauge coupling unification in perturbatively controlled models with non-standard $U(1)_Y$ embedding decrease the leading order predictions for the coupling-to-mass ratio $g_{a\gamma}/m_a$.